NASA-TROPESS/airs-pan-2025-notebook/README.md

 ### Downloading the data

-This notebook relies on the dataset associated with the paper.
+This notebook relies on the dataset associated with the paper, available at https://doi.org/10.22002/f6p6y-e3s79.
 It must be downloaded to the directory named `data` in the same directory as this readme and the notebook.
 That is, once the data are downloaded, the directory structure should look like so: